Frequently Asked Questions

 Under inflation is the number one cause of trailer tire failure.
 An underinflated tire creates abnormal tire flexing and excessive heat causing the following:

-• Ride and problems
+- Ride and handling problems

-• Reduction of tire life
+- Reduction of tire life

 Driving on tires with too much air is also not recommended.
 Over-inflated tires are more likely to cut, puncture or fail by sudden impact.